FallonKatz/FallonKatz/README.md

 - 👋 Hi, I’m @FallonKatz (she/her)
-- 🌱 I’m a CompSci student currently persuing an Associates!
+- 🌱 I’m a CompSci student currently persuing a Bachelors!
-- 💞️ I’m learning Python and C++.
-- ⭐️ Fun Fact: I have a running list dedicated to words I think sound interesting.
+- ⭐️ Big fan of C++ but learning a bit of everything lately

 <!---
 FallonKatz/FallonKatz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.